Yunsi

-Yunsi (29 March 1680 - 5 October 1726), born as Yinsi, was a Manchu prince of the Qing dynasty in China.
-The eighth son of the Kangxi Emperor, Yunsi was a pivotal figure in the power struggle over the succession to his father's throne.
-Yunsi was believed to be favoured by most officials in the imperial court to be the next emperor but ultimately lost the struggle to his fourth brother Yinzhen, who became the Yongzheng Emperor.

-After the Yongzheng Emperor ascended the throne in 1723, Yunsi was named a top advisor to the new emperor and imperial chancellor, the head of the Lifan Yuan, in addition to being awarded the title "Prince Lian of the First Rank".
-He was removed from office four years later, his titles stripped, then he was banished from the imperial clan.
-He was charged with a litany of crimes and sent to prison, where he died in disgrace.
-He was posthumously restored to the imperial clan during the Qianlong Emperor's reign.
+Yunsi (29 March 1680 - 5 October 1726), born as Yinsi, was a Manchu prince of the Qing dynasty.
+The eighth son of the Kangxi Emperor, Yunsi was favoured by many officials at the imperial court to be the successor but ultimately lost the power struggle to his fourth brother Yinzhen.
+Upon Yinzhen’s accession as the Yongzheng Emperor, Yunsi was granted the title of Prince Lian, and appointed imperial chancellor and head of the Lifan Yuan, but faced constant suppression and censure from the emperor.
+In 1726 he was stripped of his titles, expelled from the imperial clan, charged with a litany of offenses, and imprisoned, where he died in disgrace.
+He was posthumously restored to the imperial clan, without titles, during the reign of the Qianlong Emperor.

 Early life

 Yunsi was born to the Kangxi Emperor and Consort Liang, a Manchu woman of the Plain Yellow Banner, and raised by the Consort Hui, mother of Yinzhi, the first son of the Kangxi Emperor.
 Consort Liang was seen by some historians as coming from a disadvantaged background, because she was a member of the "sin jeku" (Note: Short for the Manchu word "sin jeku jetere aha", referred to as the state bondservants.
 Also transliterated translated as "xinzheku" (辛者庫) in Chinese.) slave caste before she became the Kangxi Emperor's consort.
 While the low status of her mother's family affected Yinsi's prestige within the ranks of the princes, it also gave Yinsi the impetus to overcome the odds through hard work and cultivating moral character.
 Over time, Yinsi became one of the Kangxi Emperor's favourite sons.
 He was popular with officials at court, and his uncle Fuquan would often praise him in front of his father, the Kangxi Emperor.
 At the age of only 18, Yinsi was granted the rank of doroi beile, the third highest rank of nobility.